-As we conclude our Four Kings series, we appreciate anew how each of the four champions — Duran, Leonard, Hearns and Hagler — were multi-faceted talents, but perhaps none was more complete than Marvelous Marvin when he was in his prime.
-From 1979 to 1985, Hagler was part of any discussion about the best fighter in the game, pound-for-pound.
-Quick, powerful, ruthless and clever, he was feared and avoided, Ray Leonard publicly stating more than once that he wanted nothing to do with the undisputed middleweight champion who blew away one top contender after another and ruled his division with impunity.
+For close to a full decade, Marvelous Marvin Hagler was part of any discussion about the best fighter in the game, pound-for-pound.
+Quick, powerful, ruthless and clever, he was feared and avoided, Ray Leonard publicly stating more than once that he wanted nothing to do with the undisputed middleweight champion who, after thrashing Alan Minter in 1980, blew away one top contender after another and ruled his division with impunity.